kenghweeng/Code_NoClue/README.md

 for i in {1..100}; do python -W ignore -m JSS.CP  covid15_$i; done for i in {1..100}; do python -W ignore -m JSS.CP  covid20_$i; done
 ```
-* Solving the scheduling problem with the PPO reinforcement learning approach.
+* Solving the scheduling problem with the PPO reinforcement learning approach:
 ```
 cd JSS
 python3.8 main.py <instance_name, for example "covid2_1">